 Uncontested Divorce in England and Wales

-We understand that going through a divorce or separation is difficult and emotional.
-Divorce-Online was founded 20 years ago to help couples in agreement to divorce save time, stress and money.
+We do understand that going through a divorce is very difficult and often extremely emotional.
+Divorce-Online was founded over 20 years ago to help couples that are both in agreement to seek an uncontested divorce to save time, stress and money.

 90% of all divorces filed in England and Wales are uncontested, but what exactly is an uncontested divorce?

-If you are in agreement to the divorce it provides you with a quicker, easier and cheaper way to divorce compared to using local divorce solicitors.
+Therefore, if you are both in agreement to the divorce then an uncontested divorce online provides a quicker, easier and cheaper way to divorce compared to using local divorce solicitors.

-You won’t be expected to attend a court hearing and everything can be dealt with quickly and easily online from home or work with no face-to-face meetings necessary.
+You won’t be expected to attend a court hearing and everything can be dealt with quickly and easily online with no face-to-face meetings necessary.

-If you qualify for an amicable divorce there will be no need to instruct a solicitor and therefore save hundreds on the cost of your divorce.
+If you are unsure whether you qualify for an uncontested divorce online then just answer a few simple questions to find out.
+There will be no need to instruct a high-street solicitor and therefore you will save hundreds of pounds on the cost of your divorce.

 Benefits to obtaining an uncontested divorce